In this article, we will learn about how to use other project’s utilities, classes, and members. Before proceeding let’s learn about some keywords.

 a > b > c > d > class A

 and your classpath starts from c, then your class should be in package d not in a.b.c.d.

 Using classpath -cp option

-import keyword can import classes from current classpath, outside the classpath import can’t be used.
+import keyword can import classes from the current classpath, outside the classpath import can’t be used.
 Now suppose you already have a project in which you have used some utility classes, which you need in your second project also.
 Then in this situation import keyword doesn’t work because your first project is at another classpath.
-In that case you can use -cp command while compiling and executing your program.
+In that case, you can use -cp command while compiling and executing your program.

 Following are the steps to run java class file which is in different directory:

 Step 1 (Create utility class): Create A.java in src directory containing following code.

 "Test() method of class A"

 Here, We have one utility class that is A.